tavoz7/RinBot/README.md

 `$ node .`

-## Credit and other stuff
+## Licensing and other mumbo jumbo.

-This project is free to be modified in any way, as long as I recieve credit if it is publicly published.
+You can use this repository however you want as long as it is in line with the [license](https://github.com/CominAtYou/LucasBot/blob/master/LICENSE).